Data collection

 Data collection or data gathering is the process of gathering and measuring information on targeted variables in an established system, which then enables one to answer relevant questions and evaluate outcomes.
 Data collection is a research component in all study fields, including physical and social sciences, humanities, and business.
 While methods vary by discipline, the emphasis on ensuring accurate and honest collection remains the same.
-The goal for all data collection is to capture quality evidence that allows analysis to lead to the formulation of convincing and credible answers to the questions that have been posed.
-Data collection and validation consists of four steps when it involves taking a census and seven steps when it involves sampling.
+The goal for all data collection is to capture evidence that allows data analysis to lead to the formulation of credible answers to the questions that have been posed.

 Regardless of the field of or preference for defining data (quantitative or qualitative), accurate data collection is essential to maintain research integrity.
 The selection of appropriate data collection instruments (existing, modified, or newly developed) and delineated instructions for their correct use reduce the likelihood of errors.

+Methodology

+Data collection and validation consist of four steps when it involves taking a census and seven steps when it involves sampling.

-A formal data collection process is necessary as it ensures that the data gathered are both defined and accurate.
+A formal data collection process is necessary, as it ensures that the data gathered are both defined and accurate.
 This way, subsequent decisions based on arguments embodied in the findings are made using valid data.
 The process provides both a baseline from which to measure and in certain cases an indication of what to improve.

-There are 5 common data collection methods: